uzairabbasi989/RAG/README.md

 No answer returned	Ensure some docs are uploaded first

-CORS blocked	Use --reload or enable CORS in FastAPI

-📜 License
+License

 MIT — feel free to use, modify, distribute.

-✨ Author
+Author

-Made by Uzair using Groq + Pinecone + FastAPI + Streamlit
+Made by M. Uzair using Groq + Pinecone + FastAPI + Streamlit